GayathriReddy-Syamala05/Artistic_Image_Generation/README.md

 <br> <!-- line break -->

-In simple words,we optimize our NST models to reduce the 'content loss' and the 'style loss'.
-The content loss function ensures that the activations of the higher layers are similar between the content image and the generated image.
-The style loss function makes sure that the correlation of activations in all the layers are similar between the style image and the generated image.

 ## 👨‍💻 Implementation

-Early versions of NST treated the task as an optimization problem, requiring hundreds or thousands of iterations to perform style transfer on a single image.
-To tackle this inefficiency, researchers developed what’s referred to as "Fast Neural Style Transfer".
-Fast style transfer also uses deep neural networks but trains a standalone model to transform any image in a single, feed-forward pass.
-Trained models can stylize any image with just one iteration through the network, rather than thousands.State-of-the-art style transfer models can even learn to imprint multiple styles via the same model so that a single input content image can be edited in any number of creative ways.
+In the past, Neural Style Transfer required an extensive number of iterations to apply a style to a single image.
+However, researchers have developed an optimized approach called Fast Neural Style Transfer.
+This approach uses a trained model to transform any image in a single, fast feed-forward pass, dramatically reducing the time and computational resources required.

-In this project we used a pre-trained "Arbitrary Neural Artistic Stylization Network" - a Fast-NST architecture which you can find [here](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).
-The model is successfully trained on a corpus of roughly 80,000 paintings and is able to generalize to paintings previously unobserved.
+In this project, we use a pre-trained "Generative Adversarial Network"—a Fast-NST architecture that was trained on a collection of over 80,000 paintings.
+The model generalizes well, even for paintings that weren’t in the training set.

-## To run locally
+How to Run Locally

 1. Download the pre-trained TF model.

-    - The 'model' directory already contains the pre-trained model,but you can also download the pre-trained model from [here](https://tfhub.dev/google/magenta/arbitrary-image-stylization-v1-256/2).

-2. Import this repository using git command
+2. Clone the Repository:
 ```
 git clone https://github.com/deepeshdm/Neural-Style-Transfer.git
 ```